MonamiMark/uslecn-abm-erosion/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code in your research (if it is accepted for publishing), please cite:
 ```bibtex
 @article{bednar2025usle,
   author = {Bednář, M. and Šarapatka, B.},